Center for Global Studies FAQ

 Learn more about the concentration in global studies by exploring the questions below.

 A concentration is a flexible selection of classes that allows students to emphasize global studies within their existing areas of studies.
 The concentration organizes existing global education opportunities at Whitman and allows for the intentional integration with off-campus and language experiences to develop multicultural awareness.
-The concentration offers an individualized experience; students have the opportunity to put together curricular and internship experiences that align with their interests.
-As part of the program, students are asked to reflect on their global experiences and develop excellence communication skills that effectively articulate their global studies experience.
+The concentration offers an individualized experience; students have the opportunity to put together curricular and internship involvement that align with their interests.
+As part of the program, students are asked to reflect on their global participation and develop excellent communication skills that effectively articulate their global studies experience.

 There is high demand for individuals with strong liberal arts training who are capable of working with complex, multi-dimensional data in culturally competent ways.
 This dedicated focus to global learning will help you be more prepared for our global economy and environment, helping you reflect critically on global issues, problems and dynamics.
 You will be better prepared to be a citizen of the world and tackle these issues head-on.
 As a global studies student, you will work with a dedicated adviser at least four times during your studies to assess your learning and plan your path.